-But before you go about planning the next eight years of your life in order to be a veterinarian (which is a truly commendable career path!), take a minute to explore your options—you never know what your future my hold.
+But before you go about planning the next eight years of your life in order to be a veterinarian (which is a truly commendable career path!), take a minute to explore other dream jobs for dog lovers—you never know what your future may hold.

 Veterinarians complete eight strenuous years of schooling to become doctors of veterinary medicine, and for good reason!
-Unlike their human counterparts, animals aren’t able to tell the doctor what hurts—which makes a vet’s job that much harder.
+Unlike their human counterparts, animals aren’t able to tell the doctor what hurts—which makes a vet’s job hard work.

 Vets help make sure dogs are healthy and happy and help animals who are sick.
 A career as a vet is very rewarding, though it also sees a lot of sad days.

 Increasingly, we consider our dogs members of family.
-But sometimes, with travel and busy lives, we need to find additional pet care.
-That’s where dog sitters come in.
+But sometimes, with travel and busy lives, we need to find additional.
+That’s where and come in.

 Whether the dog’s parents are headed out for the workday or a two week-long getaway, someone has to care for their beloved pet.

 Want something less time-consuming?
-Consider dog walking!
+Consider!
 It’s not only a fabulous way to get the dog(s) some exercise, but yourself, too—plus it’s a great way to explore your city.

 Interested in becoming a sitter?
 Click here to learn how Rover.com can help!

-Whether you’re teaching basic commands to an untrained dog, grooming a therapy dog, or even prepping a puppy for an acting role, the key is understanding the inner workings of a dog’s mind—and knowing how to help mold it.
+Whether you’re teaching basic commands to an untrained dog one on one, leading a puppy manners class, or temperament testing rescue dogs for future forever home placement, the key to dog training is understanding the inner workings of a dog’s mind—and knowing how to help mold it.